+The Appalachian Trail runs 2,190 miles along the spine of the Appalachian Mountains, from Georgia to the middle of Maine.
+It passes through 14 states, and is the most popular of the three “Triple Crown” trails in the US.
+The AT spends the majority of time in deciduous forest, with terrain difficulty varying from region to region.
 Sections and day hike options abound along its entire length, and each year thousands of hikers attempt a thru-hike – hiking the entirety of the trail in one push.
-I hiked the whole trail from Springer Mountain in Georgia to Mt.
-Katahdin in Maine in spring/summer 2015, taking just over five months to complete.
+I thru-hiked the entire Appalachian Trail from Springer Mountain in Georgia to Mt.
+Katahdin in Maine in spring/summer 2015, taking just over five months to complete it.
 The mental challenges surpassed the physical challenges during the hike, but it was an accomplishment I’ll carry with me for the rest of my life.